zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ### Dispatch operation on HPU
 HPU variables implement `std::ops` trait.
 These functions dispatch the operation on HPU device.
-Following code snippets show how to start operation on HPU from Hpu variables:
+Following code snippet shows how to start operation on HPU from Hpu variables:

 ``` rust
   // NB: a_hpu, b_hpu are HpuFheUint created from FheUint